hayao-k/aws-health-exporter/README.md

 Health Exporter is a command-line tool designed to describe AWS Health events for your organization.
 It allows you to filter events by service name and status, and export the details to a CSV file.
 Optionally, you can echo the CSV content to standard output.

 ## Features
-* Event Filtering: Filter events by service name and status, to get precisely the data you need.
+* Event Filtering: Filter events by service name, event status, and other criteria to get precisely the data you need.
 * Entity Filtering: Filter affected entities by status code (IMPAIRED, UNIMPAIRED, UNKNOWN, PENDING, or RESOLVED).
 * AWS Organizations Support: Works seamlessly with AWS Organizations, allowing you to get a health overview of all accounts.
 * CSV Export: Automatically formats and exports the data into a CSV file, making it simple to store, share, and analyze.